 Why is Divi the best?
 And that’s another bit of history-making WordPress theme development, which is the release of Divi 3.0 in September 2016, followed by the release in January 2018 of the Divi free layout packs.
-The power of the layout packs, is that you get almost 1000 professional pre-made layouts to use — specifically on your home page, which is the most important.
+The power of the layout packs, is that you get 140 professional pre-made layouts to use (almost 1000 page templates) — and specifically for your home page, which is the most important.
 Even if you use the default Divi page template on your other pages, you are a winner out-of-the-gate, because people will look at your home page and say “Wow”.
 It won’t look like its made by an amateur — even though it is.

 So here is what I recommend: